lrbell17/SOAP-Geography-Web-Service/README.md

 Send the request, and you should get back an XML based response with the state's information.
 Try entering different states in the "ss:name" field.

-Make sure to check out https://github.com/lrbell17/SOAP-Geography-Consumer for a java program that consumes this service without using Postman
+Make sure to check out https://github.com/lrbell17/SOAP-Geography-Consumer for a java program that consumes this service without using Postman, or https://github.com/lrbell17/SOAP-Geography-Consumer-Spring for a similar (and simpler) Spring Boot implementation.